The kubelet needs to preserve node stability when available compute resources

 min(max(2, 1000 - (1000 * memoryRequestBytes) / machineMemoryCapacityBytes), 999) |

-is unable to reclaim memory prior to a node experiencing system OOM, the oom_killer
+If the kubelet is unable to reclaim memory prior to a node experiencing system OOM, the oom_killer will calculate

-based on the percentage of memory it’s using on the node, and then add the oom_score_adj
+an oom_score based on the percentage of memory it’s using on the node, and then add the oom_score_adj to get an

 The intended behavior should be that containers with the lowest quality of service that are consuming the largest amount of memory relative to the scheduling request should be killed first in order to reclaim memory.